How to add an Office 365 inbox to Front

 - one-way sync for user-created Office 365 shared folders, which sync to Front as shared tags within the inbox

-- no sync for private folders to private tags (will be available soon)
+- one-way sync for private Office 365 folders to private Front tags, including nesting

 - no sync for permanently deleting messages from Front or Outlook